czeeb/czeeb.github.io/_posts/2016-02-10-my-first-ansible-module.md

 Documentation for an Ansible module is structured using YAML.
 It felt odd and a bit gross to start but overall it's not too bad to work with.
 It makes generating the documentation for docs.ansible.com a lot easier on their part, making for a much better overall user experience.

 One area I struggled with was proofing my documentation.
-Since it is YAML, it's not the easiest to just look at and understannd how it is going to look once merged and on the docs.ansible site.
+Since it is YAML, it's not the easiest to just look at and understand how it is going to look once merged and on the docs.ansible site.
 Building the documentation was not a good experience.

 The documentation currently just says: